aarmono/crypto_transceiver_instructions/README.md

 This key can now be saved to an SD card as usual.
 This does not require the original SD card still be plugged into the computer.

+### Using the Built-in Configuration Utility ###
+1. Connect a keyboard and display to the Raspberry Pi
+1. Select "Advanced SD Card Operations"
+1. Select "Select Configuration Items to Load/Save"
+1. Unselect everything but "Encryption Key" and press Enter
+1. Select "Load Selected Items From SD Card"
+1. Replace the SD Card
+1. Select "Save Selected Items To SD Card"

 ### On Linux ###